 There is a whole smorgasbord of methods for filling your prospect pipeline.
 Whichever style you prefer, writing, speaking, or networking, there are well-defined methods you can build into a pipeline-filling system.
 No matter which method you use for filling your pipeline, you must create a consistent, reproducible system you continue to use.

-or Create a Marketing Machine that Does that Automatically.
+or Create a Marketing Machine that Fills It for You

 What may be the scariest moment for most consultants is actually “closing a client.”
 Asking someone to hire you feels like you are forcing them to make a judgment about your value and pushing them to spend money.
 It’s a terrible feeling – unless you remember the real purpose behind your consulting.